RJM013/GraniteStatePhoto/README.md

-# Granite State Photo Website
+# 603 In Focus Website

-A professional photography website showcasing family portraits, sports action shots, nature landscapes, and seasonal photography across New Hampshire.
+This repository contains the source code for the 603 In Focus photography website.
+The site showcases various photography services offered, including family portraits, sports events, individual headshots, and seasonal shoots across New Hampshire.

 ## Project Structure